vishwarajanand/DotCollector/README.md

 # DotCollector
-This project aims at creating a simple bootstrap for Read/Write queries based on a Mongo powered Cloud NoSQL Backend.
-It is based on React (without JSX), Express, Node and of course Mongo.

 Dots (conceptually a text for now) can be sent by a web client and a central server can pull the dots for processing or show insights to end-users.
+This project aims at creating a simple bootstrap for Read/Write queries based on a Mongo powered Cloud NoSQL Backend, React (without JSX), Express, NodeJS.

 This is an amazingly simple yet massively scalable system!
 That opens opportunities for the following sample applications: